-Disclaimer: The red highlighted links within this post are affiliate links.
-As an Bookshop.org Associate, I earn from qualifying purchases so this means if you click on a red link and make a purchase I might earn a small commission at no additional cost to you.
-These commissions, although small, help towards paying the costs associated with running this blog.
-In addition, by purchasing books through bookshop.org you will be helping local independent bookshops to thrive.
+Disclaimer: Some of the links within this post are affiliate links.
+This means if you click on them and make a purchase I might earn a small commission at no additional cost to you.
+These commissions, although small, do nonetheless help towards paying the costs associated with running this website.

 Paul Theroux (1941 till now)